 The first phase will construct the improvements determined by the study to be the most beneficial at reducing serious and fatal injuries on US 2 between SR 206 and Day-Mt.
 Spokane Road.
 The second phase will develop a corridor plan for the future.
 Nothing will be constructed unless additional funding becomes available.

 What is the project timeline?

 The first phase construction is planned for 2016 or 2017.
-The corridor analysis is scheduled to be reviewed and approved by the summer of 2015.
+The corridor analysis is under review and should be approved by late summer of 2015.

 Project signage will reflect the cost of construction engineering, project bid award and sales tax.